 Mike joined Tender Rose as a Memory Care Professional (MCP) in 2012 and has worked in the healthcare field in various roles for over 25 years.
 Before coming to work for Tender Rose, Mike worked in clinical research as a Research Coordinator and then cared for family members at the end-of-life, inspiring him to change his career path and do something meaningful in the field of caregiving.
 As the Director of Training and Education, Mike is responsible for providing ongoing training for all of Tender Rose’s current employees and new hires on person-based approach techniques which help raise the quality of life for those living with dementia.

 After leading the business development efforts for a prominent traditional home care agency for nearly four years, Paula Marks joined the Tender Rose team in 2016.
-As Care Partnerships Manager for Tender Rose Dementia Care Specialists, Paula interfaces with the local community, referral sources, and families to educate them about securing the highest quality one on one dementia care possible through Tender Rose.
-Paula comes to her position from a long career devoted to helping others in both the public and private sector.
+As Tender Rose's Director of Business Development, Paula interfaces with the local community, referral sources, and families to educate them about securing the highest quality one-on-one dementia care possible through Tender Rose.
+Paula comes to her position from a long career devoted to helping others in both the public and private sectors.
 She holds Bachelor’s and Master’s degrees in Criminology from Simon Fraser University in Burnaby, British Columbia, Canada.

 Sadaf joined Tender Rose as the company’s HR Generalist, Payroll and Benefits Manager after spending more than eight years working in the construction industry as an HR Manager.
 She is responsible for providing human resources and benefits support to the agency’s more than 100 employees.
 Sadaf earned her Bachelor’s degree in Business Administration with a focus on Human Resources from San Jose State University.